otheng03/redis-replicator/README.md

 ## 5.2.
 EOFException

-Adjust the Redis server settings as follows.
+When event consumption is too slow and the backlog of events exceeds the Redis backlog limit, Redis will actively disconnect from the slave.
+When Redis-replicator reconnects, it will perform a full synchronization.
+To avoid this situation, you need to set the parameter `client-output-buffer-limit slave 0 0 0`.

 For more details, please refer to [redis.conf](https://raw.githubusercontent.com/antirez/redis/3.0/redis.conf).

 ```
 client-output-buffer-limit slave 0 0 0